 The stalls that showcase and sell cultural goods seem largely to have purchased their goods from the same three or four warehouses.
 Even the fine textiles that used to be in evidence in clothing for sale have disappeared.
 What is left are trinkets.
 Baby llama figures from anywhere in South America; mass-produced Masai bracelets from anywhere in Africa; wooden carvings from anywhere in Asia, with last year’s scratches still upon them and bearing new gold stickers of country of origin.
 Then there are the quiet, cultural clashes: Irish wall hangings in the Borneo pavilion; plastic Japanese samurai swords in the Chinese; but very few individuals willing to discuss their cultural heritage and its relation to Canada—markedly different from merely two years ago.
 One man who did so, while knowledgeably appreciative of what Canada has and offers, bemoaned the reduction of international presence that the federal government has pressed on with.
 A woman quite clear about cultural relationships was not from Canada, but visiting from England.
 Her sister promised her a trip to Banff and Jasper if she helped her work the Festival gig.

 The “creative performances” are fewer and often of diminished quality.
 The use of amplification is now so severe that it is unsafe.
 Presenters seem unaware that greater amplification distorts and reduces singularity and attention, and that lower sound levels benefit them.
-Most of the individuals artists, such as those from Congo, from Guatemala, seem to have been squeezed out.
+Most of the individual artists, such as those from Congo, from Guatemala, seem to have been squeezed out.

 The main focus now is the sale of food.
 Food facilities have expanded, and every grill in the Capital Region seems to have been commandeered.
 Food is generally fried and fatty, exorbitantly priced, and unappealing.
 Many preparations are indistinguishable from many others in any cultural sense.
 An increased homogeneity pushes on through the smoke.